ryan-theengineer/ALLsource-Starter/README.md

 I also included many of the features that can be found in the documentation such as the [RSS Feed](https://docs.astro.build/en/guides/rss/), and the [External Link Icons](https://docs.astro.build/en/recipes/external-links/).

-There are changes that I've made to updated the code and make it more responsive, you can view this commit: [Flexboxes](https://github.com/ryan-theengineer/strong-star-starter/commit/3ecdccbc2a83dcad7ac1aed706a241451e5af42c) to view the changes I made including Flexboxes in the footer section to fix links not working properly on mobile devices.
+There are changes that I've made to update the code and make it more responsive, you can view this commit: [Flexboxes](https://github.com/ryan-theengineer/strong-star-starter/commit/3ecdccbc2a83dcad7ac1aed706a241451e5af42c) to see the changes I made including Flexboxes in the footer section to fix links not stacking properly on mobile devices.

 This is my first Astro.js project and I have definitely learned a lot!
 I'm excited to continue working on this project and closely with Astro.js.